Skip to content

 10. Turkey

-Turkey has been subject to accusations of supporting terrorism, which has contributed to its negative reputation.
+Turkey has faced accusations of supporting terrorism, which has contributed to tensions in its international reputation.

-Regionally, Erdoğan has been a vocal supporter of Islamist groups, such as the Muslim Brotherhood and Hamas.
+Under President Recep Tayyip Erdoğan, Turkey has been a vocal supporter of Islamist groups, including the Muslim Brotherhood and Hamas.

 9. Iraq